sharma1981/liteExchange/README.md

 - QuickFix & its requirements : For Windows you don`t need to do anything as the static library for Windows is already in dependencies directory.
 For Linux you need to apply the steps on http://www.quickfixengine.org/quickfix/doc/html/install.html

+## <a name="RuntimeDependencies">**4.
+Runtime dependencies:**

-**4. Runtime dependencies:** For Windows, you have to install MSVC120 runtime : https://www.microsoft.com/en-gb/download/details.aspx?id=40784
+For Windows, you have to install MSVC120 runtime : https://www.microsoft.com/en-gb/download/details.aspx?id=40784

 For Linux, you need GNU Libstd C++ 6 runtime and QuickFIX runtime.